Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2020-05-15-network-example.md

 The [clustering coefficient](../../../2020/05/12/Graph#clustering-coefficient) is a measure of transitivity in the network, which is defined as the fraction of triangles around a node of degree $k$.
-The figure above displays the clustering coefficient versus the degree of a nodefor Messenger.
+The figure above displays the clustering coefficient versus the degree of a node for Messenger.
 For the Messenger network, the clustering coefficient decays very slowly with exponent $−0.37$ and the average clustering coefficient is $\tilde{C}(G) = 0.137$.

 By comparing with the edge density of a random graph,